digital-earths-global-hackathon/scientific-scope/content/models/icon.md

 - The dynamical core has 5 sub-steps per model time step
 - The tracer transport scheme has 3 sub steps per model time step
 - The radiative transfer is computed at a time step of dt_rad = 15 min, using a solar zenith angle at the current time + (dt_rad-dt_atm)/2.
-- Radiative temperature tendencies are computed every model time step taking into account the current heat capacity of air and scaling the insolation to the solar zenith angle of the current time.
+- Radiative temperature tendencies are computed every model time step taking into account the current heat capacity of air and scaling the shortwave fluxes to the solar zenith angle of the current time.

 #### Coupling of processes